Table of contents

 If I wanted to be half-joking, I’d say … never.
-NYC is notoriously an expensive place to travel (which is why we recommend so many free things to do.
+New York City is notoriously an expensive place to travel (which is why we recommend so many free things to do in NYC.

 Given NYC’s bountiful array of four very different seasons, along with some lovely holidays to celebrate in the city, the cheapest times to visit NYC are going to be the off season, and non-holiday weekends.
 I will explain.